 - Intelligent results: Your site search should immediately return the most relevant results for any given search term, and give you the ability to manually control and rearrange these results when needed.

 Bottom line, can this search engine understand the difference between a “dress shirt” and a “shirt dress,” and does it yield the correct results for the customer?
+What about the difference between a table, a lamp, and a table lamp?
+Sounds obvious, but it’s these simple nuances in shopper language and search terms that can throw your results into chaos if your search engine can’t make the distinction.

 2. Does this shopping search engine give you merchandising controls?